openfun/marsha/docs/env.md

 #### DJANGO_CLOUDFRONT_SIGNED_URLS_ACTIVE

-Whether Cloudfront URLs for MP4 files and subtitle tracks should be cryptographically signed.
+Whether Cloudfront URLs for MP4 files and timed text tracks should be cryptographically signed.

 Note: Preview images are never signed as a matter of policy; adaptive streaming formats pose technical challenges when it comes to signed URLs, so we're not doing any signing there for now.